aczoo/Twitter/README.md

 ## Notes
-I had slight trouble with reading the JSON files and determining how to extract certain values.
+- reading the JSON files and determining how to extract certain values was somewhat tedious without the JSON formatting from Flixter
+- had trouble with selectors and the different status options, ended up using an imageview and changing the source when clicked

 ## Open-source libraries used